-In 2016, Congregation Mishkan Tefila sold to Boston College 22 acres of land (shown in yellow in the photo below) that is surrounded by publicly owned conservation land.
+In 2016, Congregation Mishkan Tefila sold to Boston College approximately 22 acres of land that is surrounded by publicly owned conservation land.
 The city-owned Webster Conservation Area is to the north and west, and the state-owned Hammond Pond Reservation is to the south and east.

-The college’s plans for the land are unknown.
+The college’s plans for most of the land are unknown.
 Construction of buildings on some or most of the land is a possibility.
+In early 2019, construction began on a road salt storage facility on the rear parking lot of the property.

 The land is mostly undeveloped woodlands.
 It was part of the state reservation until 1954, when the Metropolitan District Commission (MDC) sold it to the temple for the below-market price of $400 an acre, the equivalent of $3,500 an acre in today’s dollars.
 In 2016, Boston College paid $20 million for the property, or $909,000 per acre.